-Neem is beneficial for soothing the discomfort and pain associated with malaria.
-It also speeds up the healing process due to its antibacterial properties.
+Basil is beneficial for soothing the discomfort and pain associated with malaria.
+Basil leaves speeds up the healing process due to its antibacterial properties.
 It is also useful in preventing malaria from occurring.

 Basil doesn’t usually cause allergic reaction often on people, but it should not be consumed in excess.
 Those who are trying to get pregnant or are pregnant should avoid basil as much as possible.
 People who are on diabetic medication or cholesterol control medication should not consume Basil as it can have detrimental effects on their health.

 Basil leaves cannot be grown in a frosty or a very cold area.
 It also ceases to exist in dry conditions.
 Basil is cultivated in many countries throughout the world which falls under subtropical climates, temperate climates and Mediterranean areas.
 Usually they are grown in abundance in places located in Asia and the Mediterranean region.